tbhb/typing-graph/README.md

 This project uses [Claude Code][claude-code] as a development tool for:

-- Rubber ducking and exploring design alternatives
+- Rubber ducking and exploring architecture and design alternatives
 - Drafting documentation and docstrings
 - Generating test scaffolding and boilerplate
 - Code cleanup and refactoring suggestions
 - Researching Python typing edge cases
+- Running benchmarks and mutation testing

 All contributions undergo review and testing before inclusion, regardless of origin.